asen/smg/docs/index.md

 also possible to create custom actions attached to graphs using plugins including e.g. visualizations.
 SMG comes with javascript-based "Zoom" functionality based on the open source plot.ly JS graphing library.
+* Support for OpenMetrics (Prometheus) /metrics end-points scrapping and graphs via the Scrape plugin.
+In addition it is now possible to monitor back-end services (like redis/mysql etc) natively using the Autoconf plugin - based on templates.
+This replaces the need to run Prometheus "exporters" and can use native clients to get stats from the monitored service.
+All this can be used with the Kube plugin and K8s annotations for a complete monitoring solution including alerts and graphs.

 See concepts overview below for more details.